kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ### Part 1: bounded tolerance, conservation and re-baseline

-In `validateState`, when `areMachineStatesEqual` fails, accept the difference iff the states differ only within the tolerated drift: identical topology (nodes, NUMA grouping, assignment count), identical `SystemReserved`, hugepage totals exact, and the regular-memory `TotalMemSize`/`Allocatable` within the bound per node.
+In `validateState`, when `areMachineStatesEqual` fails and the `MemoryManagerDriftTolerance` gate is enabled, accept the difference iff the states differ only within the tolerated drift: identical topology (nodes, NUMA grouping, assignment count), identical `SystemReserved`, hugepage totals exact, and the regular-memory `TotalMemSize`/`Allocatable` within the bound per node.
 Per-node `Reserved` is not compared - a drift can legitimately reshuffle a